bucs110fall2023/final-project-over-21/README.md

 ## ATP
+To run all tests, please enter the API key in the .env file.
+The key will be provided to graders by team members.
+Then run `python3 main.py`.
 ### Test Case 1: Starting the Input Menu

 **Test Description:** Verify that the program starts and the user is taken to a new menu.